oxygenxml/web-author-sample-plugins/README.md

 ### web-author-loading-options-setter

 Sample plugin that imposes some loading options depending on the file extension:
+ - Files ending in `.dita` open with the "no tags" mode.
+ - Files ending in `.ditamap` or `.bookmap` are opened with the **Show topic titles** alternate style activated.

+### web-author-impose-ditamap

+Sample plugin that imposes a DITA Map for all files opened in Web Author.
+It assumes a common project folder layout in which:
+ - the DITA Map is called `UserManual.ditamap`
+ - all topics are located under a `topics/` folder

 ## Copyright and License

 Copyright (C) 2020 Syncro Soft SRL.
 All rights reserved.